ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

     -   renders mapping matching the cell value (string, number, and boolean)
     -   nothing rendered when value matches no mappings
     -   validation error when non-unique mapping keys exist
-    -   validation error when non-parsable value is given to number/boolean mappings
+    -   validation error when multiple mappings marked as default
+    -   validation error when multiple key-\* properties set on a mapping
     -   validation error when invalid icon name given
     -   validation error when icon column has a `nimble-mapping-text` element
     -   grouping header for icon column includes label